 The difference between liposuction and liposculpting lies in the second phase of the surgery.

-Whereas the former focuses on absorbing fat (hence its name: lipo-suction), the latter is also concerned with fat reallocation and body sculpting.
+Whereas the former focuses on fat absorption and removal (hence its name: lipo-suction), the latter is further concerned with fat reallocation and body sculpting.

-In simple terms, liposuction is the better option for patients wanting a simple fat removal, while liposculpture is advisable for patients looking for in-depth results.
+In simple terms, liposuction is a better option for patients wanting a simple fat removal, while liposculpture is advisable for patients looking for in-depth results.

-Should you want to consult our experts, you can book a free online medical consultation with one of our advisors:
+Should you want to consult our experts, you can book a free consultation with one of our advisors:

-We will be glad to provide you with any extra information you may require regarding the procedure.
+We will provide any extra information you require regarding the procedure.